 The current of the Atlantic Ocean flows towards the St. Lawrence River and brings salt water to Tadoussac.
 Even in the fjord of Saguenay (Fjord-du-Saguenay) is still a little sea salt included in the river water.

-In addition, there is a special current in this area due to underwater elevations and canyons, which brings a lot of krill.
+In addition, there is a special current in this area due to underwater elevations and canyons, which bring a lot of krill.
 The perfect area for whales to feed.